mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 {% endcodeblock %}

-### Realtime user management (Optional)
+## Real-time user management (Optional)
-We will add user registration and left events to show the connected users and update the list realtime incase of new join and leave the document.
+We will show the connected users and update the list real-time.

 {% codeblock lang:javascript %}
 // server.js